Urban foraging for wild food

 In 2006 I was earning a massive £50 a month in revenue from my first website.
-These were hard times, my brother whom also lived with us at the time was claiming benefits too.
+These were hard times, my brother whom also lived with us at the time wasn’t contributing much towards bills and so my partners low wage had to feed us all.
 Foraging actually became a necessity for us and we’d often head off on our bikes on missions to supplement our diet of food from Aldi.

 To find out more about urban foraging and even for some of my secret foraging locations in Bristol then read on.